 Success factors & limitations

-The use of low-noise semi-dense asphalts (SDA) leads to a significant reduction in road noise emissions.
+The use of low-noise semi-dense asphalt (SDA) leads to a significant reduction in road noise emissions.
 As practice shows, accompanying elements become more noticeable as a result.

-For example, when rolling over road transitions, markings, manhole covers, excavations, or patches, distinctly audible noises can occur, which may be disturbing for residents – especially when the surrounding road surface is very quiet.
+For example, when rolling over transitions in pavement type, markings, manhole covers, excavations, or patches, distinctly audible noises can occur, which may be disturbing for residents – especially when the surrounding road surface is very quiet.

-The emission differences between quiet and conventional surfaces can be up to 10 dB(A).
-Although ...
+The acoustical emission differences between low-noise and conventional surfaces can be up to 10 d...

 Concrete elements on the roadway